IF YOU ARE IN DANGER AND NEED IMMEDIATE ASSISTANCE, CALL 911 or CALL THE NATIONAL DOMESTIC VIOLENCE HOTLINE AT

 Domestic Violence, Housing Instability, and Poverty Often Intertwine

-Last year, Save the Family was able to help 103 families that had experienced domestic violence within 12 months of entering our programs (31% of the total homeless families we helped last year).
+Last year, Save the Family provided safe and stable housing to more than fifty families who had become homeless as a result of domestic violence.
 Low educational attainment and job skills, as well as a lack of child care and reliable transportation, often mean individuals can only obtain low wage work.